Codecademy/docs/content/kotlin/concepts/arrays/terms/arrayOfNulls/arrayOfNulls.md

   - 'paths/computer-science'
 ---

-In Kotlin, the **`arrayOfNulls()`** function creates an array of a specified size with all elements initialized as `null`.
-This method is useful for creating an array with a defined size when the initial values are not yet available, allowing for value assignment at a later point.
+In Kotlin, the **`arrayOfNulls()`** function creates an array of a specified size with all elements initialized to `null`.
+This function is useful for creating an array with a defined size when initial values are not yet available, allowing for values to be assigned later.

 ## Syntax